alisadariana/devsecops/docs/phase1/report.md

 **Key Findings:**

-- Supply chain attacks increased by 742% between 2019-2022 and continue to accelerate, with monthly attacks doubling in 2025
+- Supply chain attacks increased by 742% between 2019-2022 and continue to accelerate, with monthly attacks increasing by 25% from April to August 2025
 - GitHub Actions has been the target of multiple high-profile compromises affecting tens of thousands of repositories
-- 75% of software supply chains reported attacks in 2024, with 45% of organizations experiencing breaches by 2025
+- 75% of software supply chains reported attacks in 2024, significantly exceeding Gartner's prediction of 45% by 2025
 - Established frameworks (SLSA, NIST SSDF, OWASP Top 10 CI/CD) provide comprehensive guidance, but adoption remains inconsistent
 - Secret management and credential hygiene remain the most critical vulnerabilities in CI/CD environments